 10) He is low-maintenance Dog

-One more thing you will love about the Mastador is that he is low-maintenance in terms of grooming.
+One more thing you will love about the Mastador is that he is low-maintenance regarding grooming.
 Mastador dogs are born with a natural silky coat that only requires moderate brushing.
-However, his coat is not hypoallergenic there you will need to occasionally vacuum your carpet and seats.
+However, his coat is not hypoallergenic there you will need to vacuum your carpet and seats occasionally.

-Bathing time can also be a lot of work given his size.
+Bathing time can also be much work given his size.
 However, he does not mind a playful splash with the hose as you wash your car on the weekends.
 Alternatively, take him to the beach with you for a swim.
 This should be enough to keep his coat clean and free off pet dander.

 The only major concern about his hygiene is his ears.
 Mastiff Lab Mix’s droopy ears are prone to wax build up and infections.
 Make a point of regularly cleaning his ears to prevent infections.
 While at it, don’t forget to brush his teeth too.
 Teeth brushing should be done at least thrice a week for better oral hygiene.